-Alexis Martin is the development coordinator at DPA, where she supports all functions of the development department.
+Alexis Martin is the development manager at DPA, where she supports all functions of the development department.

 Alexis was drawn to drug policy as an undergraduate student at Columbia University, as she sought work that allowed her to combine her knowledge gained from personal experience of the drug war, as well as her commitment to social justice and liberation.

 This commitment was strengthened by a variety of internship, organizing, and work experiences, including working with the New York Civil Liberties Union as a Communications Intern, the War Resisters League as a Sara Bilezekian Organizing Intern, and with DPA’s close ally, VOCAL-NY, as a Civil Rights Organizing Intern.
 She was also a Research Assistant for Professor Samuel Roberts at Columbia University, and aided his work on the history of harm reduction in New York City.
 During the 2016 election, she was an Election Fellow for BYP100, registering young Black New Yorkers to vote and engaging them on Election Day and beyond.

 Alexis is based in New York City, with roots in the Philadelphia area.
 She is especially indebted to the Black and Brown writers, organizers, and dreamers who have inspired her work.